 Cancun Spring Break Tip #4 Use The Resort’s Free Activities

 Outside of the pool parties and clubs, The Pyramid at Grand Oasis Cancun offered free non-motorized sports, golf and tennis lessons, a gym, casino, cooking and fitness classes, a spa and more.
 If your resort or hotel offers activities and amenities away from the “party zone”, use them and enjoy yourself.

 Cancun Spring Break Tip #5 Skip Cancun and Stay in a Different Area

 If you have enough time to plan, avoid the party crowds in Cancun and stay in other areas such as Riviera Maya, Cozumel, or Isla Mujeres.
 You may pay a little bit more for accommodation and transportation, but it is further away from the airport and Cancun Hotel Zone.
 These areas usually have an older, more reserved crowd, but they still offer beautiful resorts, beaches, and excursions for all types of travelers.

-I passed areas smelling like beer and urine on occasion, but I enjoyed going to Cancun solo.
-If I ever get to visit the Cancun area again, I hope it can be with a group of friends.
+I passed areas smelling like beer and urine on occasion, but I enjoyed my solo trip to Cancun during Spring Break experience If I ever get to visit the Cancun area again, I hope it can be with a group of friends.